 House sitter Stephanie Ross has been doing stints on and off for upwards of ten years, having stumbled upon it after a year travelling.
 She found most of her London house sitting opportunities through word of mouth.

 “I was being asked to look after people’s dogs, houses, gardens and even fish as well.
 It worked really well for me, as it meant I had a whole house/flat to myself and it gave me a little bit of independence for one or two weeks, always a good thing when you have had to move back in with your parents”.

 Nowadays, there are companies and schemes dedicated to finding house sits in London and just about every other major city in the world.

 The fastest way to get going is to sign up to a house-sitting site.
-Many sites combine house sitting with pet sitting.
+The most well-known sites combine house sitting with pet sitting.

-To be considered for either, you’ll need to sign up as a member, and fill out a sitter profile to get going.
-House sitting with a partner is also an option; lots of couples do house sitting together, but check details on the house-sitting sites and individual ads too.
+To get started, you’ll need to sign up as a member, and fill out a sitter profile to get going.
+House sitting as a single person or with partner are both an option; lots of couples do house sitting together, but check details on the house-sitting sites and individual ads too.

 On Trusted Housesitters, members are vetted (pun very much intended).
 To sign up, you must register, fill out a questionnaire to prove you’re pet-friendly, and you should expect to provide references.
 Once you’re given the thumbs up, you can reply to ads, and filter by location, duration and animal type.
-You can apply for sits in other parts of the world, which is pretty cool.
-One of our Tokyo team members uses Trusted Housesitters, and has looked after houses with cats and ferrets (separately).
+You can apply for house sits in many cities round the world too.
+One of our Tokyo Cheapo team members uses Trusted Housesitters, and has looked after houses with cats and ferrets (separately).